Sun in Our Eyes

-"Sun in Our Eyes" is a song by Danish singer and songwriter MØ and an American DJ Diplo.
+"Sun in Our Eyes" is a song by Danish singer and songwriter MØ and American DJ Diplo.
 It was released on 12 July 2018 as the lead single from her second studio album, Forever Neverland (2018).
 The song is the seventh collaboration between MØ and Diplo, including the songs such as "Lean On" and "Cold Water".

 Background

 MØ described the song as a love song that explores the theme of refusing to accept the truth.
 She explains that it revolves around the feeling of wanting to keep experiencing the thrill of a relationship, despite knowing deep down that it might be wrong and that it’s a self-made illusion.

 Composition

 Rolling Stone described "Sun in Our Eyes" as a reflection of MØ looking back on past summers and memories of a former lover.
 The lyrics capture a nostalgic sense of longing, with lines like "I feel the sunlight on my head/ The scent of summer in my bed/ When we were footprints in the sand/ Stealing liquor making plans."
 These words evoke a sense of youthful freedom and the fleeting nature of summer romances, adding to the song's exploration of love and the passage of time.